 Where electronic records are secured by passwords, all passwords are kept secure and are not to be shared with colleagues and are changed periodically.

-Information of candidates received from Agencies and who are not considered for roles will not be retained.
+Information of candidates received from other agencies and who are not considered for roles will not be retained.

 Personal information is destroyed when no longer required via a secure service provider or is deleted from electronic systems.

-You have the right to access personal information held about you by Frontline and Frontline will provide you with that access except to the extent that:
+You have the right to access personal information held about you by FHR and FHR will provide you with that access except to the extent that:

-• the information relates to existing or anticipated legal proceedings between Frontline and you, and the information would not be accessible by the process of discovery in those proceedings; or
+- the information relates to existing or anticipated legal proceedings between FHR and you, and the information would not be accessible by the process of discovery in those proceedings; or

-If Frontline does not agree to provide access to personal information we will provide you with reasons and you may seek a review of our decision or may appeal our decision under the FOI Act.
+If FHR does not agree to provide access to personal information, we will provide you with reasons and you may seek a review of our decision or may appeal our decision under the FOI Act.

 An employee record is defined as a record of personal information relating to the employment of the employee.
 Examples of personal information relating to the employment of the employee are health information about the employee and personal information which includes:

-Wherever it is lawful and practicable, individuals have the option of not identifying themselves when entering transactions with Frontline.
+Wherever it is lawful and practicable, individuals have the option of not identifying themselves when entering transactions with FHR.

-Frontline will only transfer personal information to another party in another country where it will be for the benefit of the individual.
-Frontline will always endeavour to obtain the consent of the individual and will take reasonable steps to ensure that the information will not be held, used or disclosed by the recipient inconsistently with the NPP.
+FHR will only transfer personal information to another party in another country where it will be for the benefit of the individual.
+FHR will always endeavour to obtain the consent of the individual and will take reasonable steps to ensure that the information will not be held, used or disclosed by the recipient inconsistently with the NPP.